 How to Make Pumpkin Chocolate Chip Muffins

 - Preheat oven to 375 degrees.
-In a small bowl, mix flour, baking soda, cinnamon, salt, and nutmeg.
+In a small bowl, mix the dry ingredients – flour, baking soda, cinnamon, salt, and nutmeg.

 - In a large bowl, mix pumpkin, brown sugar, buttermilk, egg, and oil.